dominictarr/ctrlflow/README.md

 and it seems that every one has written a library to prevent callbacks getting out of hand. most notably, creationix's `step` SubStack's `seq`, isaacs's `slide`, and caolan`s async.

-I think these modules all do some things right, but still leave room for improvement.
+These modules all do somethings right, but still leave room for improvement.
 `ctrlflow` combines the best features of these modules with a simple & flexible API and a focus on robust error handling.

-## ctrl.seq(ArrayOFSteps) //=> asyncronous function which calls each step in sequence.
+## ctrl(ArrayOFSteps) //=> asyncronous function which calls each step in sequence.

 `ctrl.seq` takes an array of steps, and returns an asyncronous function that will call those steps in sequence, and callback when the last step finishes, or when a step errors.